jilliangmeehan/viatrix/content/notes/artifacts/sets/resolution of sojourner.md

 *"A small cerulean flower with somebody's ribbon pinned to the stem."*
 > The traveler from a distant land pinned this flower close to his chest.
 >
-> The traveler left ==a life of great privilege== to pursue a wandering, unburdened life.
+> The traveler left a life of great privilege to pursue a wandering, unburdened life.
 >
 > In a foreign land, by a clear lake of sweet waters, he met a frowning maiden.
 >
 > "A traveler from afar? ...Huh.
 Not like it matters."
 > "You're a musician?
 Well then, pray do not insult me with empty praises or song."
 > "Just remember me as I am."
-> "As one about to be offered up as a sacrifice for the ==’festival.'=="
+> "As one about to be offered up as a sacrifice for the 'festival.'"
 >
-> The traveler who had ==abandoned his homeland== pinned this flower close to his chest.
+> The traveler who had abandoned his homeland pinned this flower close to his chest.
 > He wished to remind himself to love no one, and become attached to nothing.
 > Yet he would remember that maiden as he had promised, and walk into the fire for her sake...